JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 $$(r + \alpha )(r + \beta )$$

-> Since we have two real and distinct roots, the solution to the second order differential equation is:
+> Two real and distinct roots appear, so the solution to the second order differential equation is:
 >
 > $$C_p(t)=Ae^{-\alpha t}+Be^{-\beta t}$$